sierraaa19/CSE110/docs/User Stories.md

-Sara’s version of User Story
+# User Stories

-1. Current date (1, High)
+### 1. Current date (1, High)

   As a user with a lot of goals
   I want to know the current day of the week and the date So that I can set my daily goals based on the current date

   Scenario 1: When the current day passed
   Given the current date is Mon 1/29
   And Goal1 is crossed
   And Goal2 is still there
   When the current date has passed
   Then the current date should become to Tue 1/30
   And Goal1 has been removed
   And Goal2 will be remained

-task1: getCurrentDate
-task2: displayCurrentDate

-2. Add goal (4.5, High)
+### 2. Add goal (4.5, High)

 As a user with a lot of goals
 I want to add new goals to the list of goals